2022 Munster Senior Football Championship: Quarter-finals

-Summary

 Matches

 The four non-finalists from the 2021 championship entered this round.
 The lowest ranked counties to play in the quarter-finals were Tipperary and Waterford of Division 4.

 Semi-finals

 The two finalists from the 2021 championship entered this round along with the two quarter-final winners.

 Final

-The winners advanced to the 2022 All-Ireland SFC quarter-finals, while the runners-up advanced to the qualifiers.
+Kerry advanced to the 2022 All-Ireland Senior Football Championship quarter-finals, while Limerick advanced to the qualifiers.